 As Secretary to the International Society of Military Sciences I am responsible for records of the Council meetings, the web site, and correspondence, and for continuity between the rotating national presidents, who are based in the institutional members hosting each annual conference.
 I also maintain connections with the business groups of the Society—research centres, librarians, and journal editors.
 The secretary is appointed for three years renewable, and the Council meets twice a year, usually in March and during the annual conference in October or November.

 As a former registrar of RMC, having visited defence universities and military academies in more than a dozen countries, I can help to compare and evaluate curricula and military education programs.
-I am currently supporting an evaluation of the Finnish National Defence University.
+I have supported or led external evaluations for the School of Military Science, University of Namibia, Faculty of Military Science, Stellenbosch University, Finnish National Defence University, and Escola Naval, Portugal.

 I’m responsible for Prior Learning Assessment and Recognition (PLAR), determining course equivalencies for political science courses at RMC.
 Often this includes assessment of the academic content of military courses and programs.